Home » Local News

 For those of you defending him as a nice guy, and a stand up person…pull your noses out of his behind and get a clue.

-• billyjoe said:
+• billyjoe says:

 Mr. Sato obviously has the bucks and stature to press for his “innocent until proven guilty” shoplifting scenario.